 This person oversees the entire big picture.
-Helping wherever they are needed, duties range from answering phones, to packing food.
-This person helps to keep things moving and working efficiently for the base crew as well as the guides and field staff.
+Helping wherever they are needed, duties range from answering phones to packing food.
+This person helps to keep things moving and working efficiently for the behind the scenes crew as well as the guides and field staff.
 This individual also needs to be handy often repairing bits and pieces that need a little TLC.

 Apprentice to Office Manager

-We are very interested in trading trips for specialized skills and experience.
+We are occasionally are able to offer a trip trade for specialized skills and experience.
 Have you ever wanted to kayak in some of the most beautiful areas on earth alongside some great wildlife?
 Have a specialized skill or service that you think we may benefit from?
 Then contact us and make a proposal.

 - We are open to discussing other possibilities!